 Sadly, these women also endured the horrors of living in fear and the continual pressures of claimed evil spirit communications.
 Incredibly the evil spirits were called quote, ‘pretty devils’ by these women.
 Shockingly we have information confirming the fear of evil spirits possessing, then jumping, from one human into another!

 Shockingly, Catherine Galloway informed Sojourner-Truth of the offensive actions of Ann Folger.
 On hearing of these measures, Sojourner-Truth became angry.
-From her viewpoint, and from the pen of Mr. G. Vale and Oliver Gilbert we read, quote.
+From her viewpoint, and the pen of Mr. G. Vale and Oliver Gilbert, we read, quote.
 ‘When Isabella (Sojourner-Truth) was thus informed, that a formidable book was coming out against her and Matthias by Mrs. Folger, she (Sojourner-Truth) exclaimed, with much energy, for she is really very energetic and not very timid, I have got the truth, and I know it, and I will crush them with the truth.
 We have no doubt that Isabella (Sojourner-Truth) was very angry on this occasion and perhaps expressed some bitter wishes under such feelings.’

 The ever-reliable Sojourner-Truth presents interesting information.
-Surprisingly after helping the notorious American Prophet Matthias we find her actively involved in an altercation, with the New York Police, she said, quote.
+Surprisingly after helping the notorious American Prophet Matthias, we find her actively involved in an altercation with the New York Police, she said, quote.
 ‘Mr. Crooker and Mr. Dias appeared to direct, while the Constables stripped’ Prophet Matthias of his clothing.
 Without question, this was a violent encounter between the Police and Matthias.
-During this battle, Sojourner-Truth, unfortunately, was violently struck by Mr. Levi Andrew Mills, the brother of Sylvester Mills.
+During this battle, Sojourner-Truth was violently struck by Mr. Levi Andrew Mills, the brother of Sylvester Mills.
 Attempting to help Sojourner-Truth was, quote.
 ‘Repeatedly put out of the house.’
-Standing firm and showing her strength and loyalty, Sojourner-Truth is unable to walk away from the New York Police, who are physically assaulting Matthias.
+Standing firm and showing her strength and loyalty, Sojourner-Truth cannot walk away from the New York Police, who are physically assaulting Matthias.
 Astonishingly we are told that she, quote.
 ‘Repeatedly re-entered by one door and sometimes another.’
 Injured and outnumbered during the attack, Sojourner-Truth witnesses the words and actions of the Police, Mills, Crocker, and Dias.
 Beaten then stripped of his clothing Matthias endures the continuous onslaught from the New York Police.
-Beaten then stripped naked, the New York police proceed to remove all of the cash from the pockets of this humiliated man, who calls himself Prophet Matthias.
+Attacked then stripped naked, the New York police proceed to remove all of the cash from the pockets of this humiliated man, who calls himself Prophet Matthias.
 Unable or unwilling to defend himself, and with the continual aggression of the Police Officers intensifying, they quote.
 ‘Cut his beard off and tormented him in every way.’
 (Ref: N50) Assaulted, robbed, and then divested of his beard, Matthias finds himself arrested by the aggressive, gloating, bribed officers of the law.